-- Make sure the sensors on the end cap are in good condition and clean. - Connect the sensor to a charger and check the charging status. - Switch on the sensor by shorting the center lug to the negative lug, then listen for a ping noise and check if you see the LED switched on. - Test the sensor measures with Mosa2: depth, temperature, pitch, roll, and if applicable: spread distance, echogram, catch status, speed measures (using the EM log tester). - If you have a test hydrophone, check the reception in the wheelhouse with Scala.
+- Make sure the sensors on the end cap are in good condition and clean. - Connect the sensor to a charger and check the charging status. - Switch on the sensor by activating the water-switch, then listen for a ping noise and check if you see the LED switched on. - Test the sensor measures with Mosa2: depth, temperature, pitch, roll, and if applicable: spread distance, echogram, catch status, speed measures (using the EM log tester). - If you have a test hydrophone, check the reception in the wheelhouse with Scala2.